1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Radar_Target_Generation _and_Detection/README.md

 Initial Range and Velocity of the Target
 You will provide the initial range and velocity of the target.
 The range cannot exceed a maximum value of 200 meters, and the velocity can be any value within the range of -70 to +70 m/s.

+## Included in this repository

+* The code used to Radar Target Generation
+* Radar Target Generation and Detection.m - Matlab file containing the challenge for this project
+* Result File with image
+* This README.md file

 ## FFT Operation

 ![Range](https://github.com/1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/blob/main/Project_Radar_Target_Generation%20_and_Detection/Results/Fig_Range.jpg)